The Union Soldiers of Shockoe Hill

 Families Remember

 Relatives of soldiers with no known gravesite, can request an "In Memory" marker from the Department of Veterans Affairs.
-With the help of the group "The Friends of Shockoe Hill Cemetery," these three Union Soldiers of have been remembered in this way.
+With the help of the group "The Friends of Shockoe Hill Cemetery," these three Soldiers of Shockoe Hill have been remembered in this way.

 Pvt.
 Samuel Edward Stiteler